Jewish Autonomous Oblast: Soviet policies regarding Jews

-Although Judaism as a religion ran counter to the Bolshevik party's policy of atheism and their crackdown on organized Jewish communities by closing synagogues and harassing believers, Vladimir Lenin also wanted to appease minority groups to gain their support and provide examples of tolerance.
+Although Judaism as a religion ran counter to the Bolshevik party's policy of atheism and there was a crackdown on organized Jewish communities by closing synagogues and harassing believers, Vladimir Lenin also wanted to appease minority groups to gain their support and provide examples of tolerance.

-In 1924, the unemployment rate among Jews exceeded 30 percent, as a result of USSR policies against private property ownership, which prohibited them from being craftspeople and small businessmen as many had been prior to the revolution.
+In 1924, the unemployment rate among Jews exceeded 30 percent, as a result of USSR policies against private property ownership, which prohibited them from being craftspeople and small business owners as many had been prior to the revolution.
 With the goal of getting Jews back to work to be more productive members of society, the government established Komzet, the committee for the agricultural settlement of Jews.
 The Soviet government entertained the idea of resettling all Jews in the USSR in a designated territory where they would be able to pursue a lifestyle that was "socialist in content and national in form".
 The Russians also wanted to offer an alternative to Zionism, the establishment of the Mandate of Palestine as a Jewish homeland.
 Socialist Zionists such as Ber Borochov were gaining followers at that time, and Zionism was the favored ideology in the world's political economy to the Yiddish interpretations, which were essentially incompatible with the USSR because of the Yiddish movement's growing opposition (e.g. Emma Goldman) to the very ethno-nationalism which constituted and structured Soviet states.

 Crimea was initially considered in the early 1920s, when it already had a significant Jewish population.
 Two Jewish districts (raiony) were formed in Crimea and three in south Ukraine.
 However, an alternative scheme, perceived as more advantageous, was put into practice.

-A child playing in the JAO.

 The Chapel of St. Dmitry Donskoy.

-A monument to the Volochaevsky battle.
+A monument to the Battle of Volochayevka.

 A Yiddish-Russian sign on the JAO government headquarters.